 Competitions, Workshops, and Networking Events

-- Introduction to Green Careers (March 12, 2021): In this 45-minute workshop, we'll discuss what a 'green' career really is!
+- Introduction to Green Careers (Winter Quarter 2022): In this 45-minute workshop, we'll discuss what a 'green' career really is!
 You will learn about the different kinds of career pathways available, see real resumes of UChicago students, and be able to hear about different internship and job opportunities.
-Register on UChicago Handshake.

 Sustainability Initiatives Across Campus